Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Seahawks stats and trends

-- Seattle's games this season have hit the over on one of five set point totals (20%).

-- This season the Seahawks score just 1.6 more points per game (24) than the Steelers surrender (22.4).

-- Seattle is 2-1 against the spread and 2-1 overall in games when it records more than 22.4 points.
+- Seattle is 2-1 against the spread and 2-1 overall in games when it puts up more than 22.4 points.

-- The Seahawks average 351 yards per game, only 10 fewer than the 361 the Steelers give up.
+- The Seahawks rack up 351 yards per game, only 10 fewer than the 361 the Steelers give up.

-- In games that Seattle totals more than 361 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Seattle picks up over 361 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Seahawks have turned the ball over three times, one fewer times than the Steelers have forced turnovers (4).

 Home and road insights